Extinction time of the logistic process: Threshold and metastable

-These formulas can also be found, for example, in [durr-prob].
+The solution of the above linear equations for $h_+,h_-$ to obtain \eqref{eq:hrmc} is not hard; it can be found, for example, in Example 5.3.9 of \cite{PTE}.
 We begin by estimating $\nu(k)$.
 Since it not more difficult to estimate, and since we'll need it later, we'll estimate the more general $\smash{\nu(j,k) = \prod_{i=j+1}^k q_-(i)/q_+(i)}$, defined for $0\le j<k <n$; we recover from it $\nu(k)= \nu(0,k)$.
 It will be helpful to have both a general upper bound and a precise estimate.\\

 \begin{lemma} Let $V(x) = x(\log r - 1) - (1-x)\log(1-x)$.
 Then for integer $na,nb$ with $0 \le a < b \le 1$,

 and

 \end{lemma}